Linguistic-Antipatterns/linguistic-antipatterns.github.io/content/antipatterns/name_type_mismatch.md

 The name of a function strongly suggests a return type, but the function has a different type.

+Alternatively, the name of a parameter suggests a type, but the parameter has a different type

 Alternatively, the name of a field strongly suggests its type, but the field has a different type.

-## Examples
+## Examples and subtypes

-[TODO]

-## Subtypes
+Perhaps the most infamous example of this antipattern is `CURLOPT_SSL_VERIFYHOST`.
+Many programmers assumed this parameter took a boolean and supplied `true`.
+In fact, it took either `0`, `1`, or `2`, where only `2` provided full security.
+Since `true` is equivalent to `1` in C, the many programs which supplied `true` were vulnerable to man-in-the-middle attacks.
+This is described in a paper called [The Most Dangerous Code in the World](https://www.cs.utexas.edu/~shmat/shmat_ccs12.pdf).

-This antipattern contains as special cases a majority of the antipatterns catalogued by Arnaoudova's original work.
+Outside of that, this antipattern contains as special cases a majority of the antipatterns catalogued by Arnaoudova's original work.
 It includes:

 * [A.2] Methods of the form "isSomething" whose return is not a boolean
 * [A.3] Methods of the form "setSomething" with a non-void return type (not explained in documentation)
 * [A.4] Methods whose name is singular, but which return a collection
-* [B.3] Methods of the form "getSomething" which do not return a value
 * [B.4] Methods whose name is a predicate (like "shouldFoo"), but whose return is not a boolean
-* [B.5] Methods whose name suggests a transformation (like "javaToNative") which do not return a value (and where the documentation does not explain where the result is stored)
 * [B.6] Methods whose name is plural, which which do not return a collection.
 ** A few exceptions have been noted, such as people expecting that the name `getBounds` returns a `Dimension`.
-* [C.1] The method name contains an antonym of a word in its return type (e.g.: `ControlEnableState disable(...)`, example found in Eclipse 1.0).
+* [C.1] The method name contains an antonym of a word in its return type (e.g.: `ControlEnableState disable(...)`, example found in Eclipse 1.0).nnn
 * [D.1] Field name which is singular but which is actually a collection (e.g.: `Vector target`).
 * [D.2] Field name suggests a boolean, but type is non-boolean (e.g.: `int[] reached`).
 * [E.1] Field name is plural, but its type is not a collection (e.g.: `boolean _stats`, example found in ArgoUML 0.10.1).